kelvinhall05/Southpaw75/README.md

 ![Image of soldered Pro Micro](Pictures/IMG_20200803_125247.jpg)
 ### 12. Attach standoffs to the bottom of the plate using screws from the other side
 ### 13. Screw on the bottom plate
-# Flashing instructions:
+# Flashing instructions for Linux:
-These instructions will cover flashing the Pro Micro or Elite C on a Linux system and assumes you have set up your QMK environment and avrdude, and that you have basic knowledge of the command line (file paths, mostly).
-More information and flashing instructions for Windows can be found in the QMK documentation.
 ### 1. Plug your Pro Micro or Elite C in
 ### 2. Open up the [QMK configurator](https://config.qmk.fm/#/southpaw75/LAYOUT) and create your desired layout
-### 3. Download the layout as a .json file
+### 3. Download the .json file (on the left, next to keymap.json)
-### 4. Open up a terminal window in the folder where you set up your QMK environment
+### 4. Open up a command line
 ### 5. Type ```qmk flash /path/to/layout.json``` (obviously replacing the file path with the path to your downloaded layout) and follow any additional instructions
-Your keymap will be compiled and flashed automatically.
-After that, just unplug your keyboard and plug it back in, and you're good to go!
+# Flashing instructions for Windows:
+### 1. Plug your Pro Micro or Elite C in
+### 2. Open up the [QMK configurator](https://config.qmk.fm/#/southpaw75/LAYOUT) and create your desired layout
+### 3. Click "compile" in the upper right, and once it's done, download the .hex by clicking "firmware"
+### 4. Open up QMK toolbox and load your downloaded .hex
+### 5. Click "flash" and follow any additional instructions